Kalshi vs. Polymarket: Which One’s for You

 Read More: Grand Theft Auto 6 Prediction Markets

 Yes.
-Kalshi is a Designated Contract Market regulated by the Commodity Futures Trading Commission, giving North Americans a controlled path to trade with a published rulebook and surveillance.
+Kalshi is a Designated Contract Market regulated by the Commodity Futures Trading Commission, giving eligible U.S. users a regulated path to trade with a published rulebook and market oversight.

 It depends on the category.
-Kalshi often shows deeper liquidity in macro and election markets, while Polymarket can see liquidity racking up around polls and late-breaking news during presidential election months.
+Kalshi often shows deeper liquidity in macro and election markets, while Polymarket's global platform sees massive liquidity racking up around late-breaking news and elections (though eligible U.S. beta users are currently restricted to sports).

 Both resolve binary outcomes the same way, so winning traders win $1 per “Yes” (1.00 USDC on Polymarket) and losing shares settle at $0 when the market ends.